Engineering & Scientific job market report cover, Minneapolis-St. Paul-Bloomington, MN-WI, 2026-06

 Mid-Career Candidates

 Difficulty: Moderate.
-The visible market is built more for experienced candidates, with about 50% senior and about 35% mid-level roles.[11]
+This market is built more for you, with about 40% of postings at mid level and about 40% at senior level.[4]

 Career Switchers